 “At Colorado Natural Gas, safety is our top priority.
 On August 11 and throughout the year, we remind homeowners and professional contractors alike to call 811 before digging to help avoid striking an underground utility line,” said Jason Weekley, Chief Operations Officer.
-“It is one of the best ways to know where utilities are buried in your area.”
+“Striking a single line can cause injury, repair costs, fines and inconvenient outages.
+An easy call to 811 is the best way to know where utilities are buried in your area.”

-When calling 811, homeowners and contractors are connected to a free local one call center, which notifies utility companies of their intent to dig.
+When calling 811, homeowners and contractors are connected to Colorado 811, the free local one call center, which notifies utility companies of an intent to dig.
 Professional locators are then sent to the requested digging site to mark the approximate locations of underground lines with flags, spray paint or both.